 - A mystery bookshop which will sell books over the Net.

+- The Antiquarian Booksellers’ Association.
 The trade body to which most British antiquarian and second-hand booksellers are affiliated.
 Includes a comprehensive list of members with contact details.
 Now going international.

 - International Book Collectors Association.